-Brand reputation is everything.
+Brand reputation is a core business asset.
 Companies spend years, sometimes decades, cultivating a positive image and investing heavily in brand development to win customer trust and loyalty.
-Millions are poured into marketing campaigns, public relations, corporate social responsibility initiatives, and customer service excellence to ensure the brand is synonymous with reliability and quality.
+Significant resources are invested in marketing, communications, and stakeholder engagement to build credibility and trust.

 However, one critical component is often overlooked in this process: cybersecurity.
 Despite the enormous effort to build a reputable brand, many companies don’t adequately consider the damage a cyberattack can inflict on that reputation.
-This oversight can have devastating consequences, as even a minor cybersecurity breach can tarnish a brand’s image instantly, erasing years of effort and investment.
+A cybersecurity incident can rapidly undermine stakeholder confidence, regardless of how long the brand has been established.

 Cybersecurity and Brand Reputation: Why It Matters

-The link between cybersecurity and reputation is strong and undeniable.
+The link between cybersecurity controls and reputation risk is direct.
 One of the primary ways a company’s reputation can be damaged is through domain hijacking or domain spoofing.
 This is when bad actors impersonate the company to deceive customers, suppliers, and other stakeholders.
-Without robust security measures, such as Domain-based Message Authentication, Reporting, and Conformance (DMARC)policies, these incidents become much more likely.
+Without email authentication controls such as DMARC, the risk of domain impersonation increases materially.

 Imagine a scenario where cybercriminals use a company’s actual email domain to send fraudulent messages to unsuspecting recipients.
 These emails could contain phishing links, malicious attachments, or requests for sensitive information, all under the guise of a trusted brand.
 Because the emails come from the company’s legitimate domain, recipients are more likely to open and act on them.
 This puts the company’s customers and partners at risk and damages the brand’s trustworthiness.
 When word spreads that a company’s domain has been hijacked for malicious purposes, customers may think twice about doing business with them, fearing further security lapses.